mtalvi/smart-chunking/README.md

 > [!NOTE]
 > This project was developed with assistance from AI tools.

-# Smart-Chunking + Llama 3.1: Ansible Log Monitoring System
+# Smart-Chunking: Ansible Log Monitoring System

-**Enterprise-grade log analysis with ML-enhanced error detection and natural language alerting capabilities.**
+**Enterprise-grade log analysis with ML-enhanced error detection and LLM-powered solution generation.**

 🎯 **Perfect for:** Ansible automation engineers, SREs, and DevOps teams who need intelligent, contextual alerting for playbook executions.